pc-john/vkperf/ListOfTests.md

 ## Instancing throughput of vkCmdDrawIndexedIndirect()

+The test measures instancing throughput of vkCmdDrawIndexedIndirect().

-Instancing throughput test of vkCmdDrawIndexedIndirect() uses single triangle instanced many times in single VkDrawIndexedIndirectCommand struct with the following content:
+VkDrawIndexedIndirectCommand structure instances single triangle very many times.
+The struct is initialized with the following content:

 ```c++
 	indirectIndexedBufferPtr->indexCount = 3;